Día de los Muertos is not a “Mexican Halloween”

 Self-care is any deliberate act to take care of our mental, emotional, and/or physical health.
 In our own routines, we must consider where to draw the line in judging other’s efforts.

 Representation, mental health and “Black Panther.”
-Q&A with Nick Gaines.

 Black History Month and celebrations of Black life going forward should be mindful of the “intersections of our identities, so that ‘Black’ doesn’t just mean cis-het, Hollywood size, Christian, and able-bodied.”